Harassment at Work

 File an administrative charge with the Equal Employment Opportunity Commission (EEOC).
 This is a legal requirement prior to filing a civil lawsuit.
 Once a charge is filed, the EEOC will notify your employer.
-The EEOC will process the claim either dismissing the charge, investigating or even, in some instances, requesting that you and your employer mediate the dispute.
-After processing the charge, the EEOC can issue a “Right to Sue Letter,” giving you the ability to file a lawsuit in Court.
+They will process the claim by either dismissing the charge, investigating or even, in some instances, requesting that you and your employer mediate the dispute.
+After processing the charge, the EEOC can issue a “Right to Sue Letter,” giving you the ability to file a lawsuit in court.

 In Florida, you may file also dual file a Charge of Discrimination with the Florida Commission on Human Relations (FCHR).
 The FCHR is in place to enforce civil rights in the workplace and address harassment issues.

 WHAT TO CONSIDER BEFORE TAKING ACTION?

 If you need a professional opinion, advice, and additional information, call the Community Legal Services of Mid Florida Helpline or consult with a private attorney.

 Make sure to consider the EEOC time limitations.
 Generally, if you are not a federal employee or federal job applicant, you must file within 180 days of the discrimination that took place.
 This deadline is extended to 300 days if a state or local agency enforces a state or local law that prohibits discrimination on the same basis.